karen portrait circle

 Here are some tips from a local on what to see and how to enjoy it with the least stress!

-Every year around Columbus Day in October, San Francisco hosts a series of events that celebrate our naval forces.
+Every year in early October, San Francisco hosts a series of events that celebrate our naval forces.

 San Francisco's Fleet Week is enormously popular and draws huge crowds to the city's waterfront.